Mohamed Waheed Hassan: 2013 Presidential candidacy

 Waheed stood as an independent candidate in the 2013 election but polled about five percent in the first round.
 The Supreme Court annulled the initial first round citing irregularities and ordered a new vote, leading to a series of postponements.
-Waheed left office upon Abdulla Yameen’s inauguration on 17 November 2013.
+Waheed left office upon Abdulla Yameen's inauguration on 17 November 2013.

 Post-presidency

-After Manik withdrew his nomination in the 2013 presidential elections, he switched parties to the Progressive Party of Maldives (PPM) in the same year.
-During his time in the PPM, he was appointed to a special posiiton within the party.
+After Waheed withdrew his nomination in the 2013 presidential elections, he switched parties to the Progressive Party of Maldives (PPM) in the same year.
+During his time in the PPM, he was appointed to a special position within the party.

 In 2022, he gave a video speech at the China-Indian Ocean Region Forum on Development Cooperation discussing about the effects of climate change in the Maldives.

 He expressed interest in running for president in the 2023 Maldivian presidential election if president Abdulla Yameen was unable to.

 He later left the PPM in 2023 citing that he feels that he should be using his skills to benefit Maldivian citizens.
 In the same year, he joined the Jumhooree Party (JP).

-In 2025, Manik was appointed by president Mohamed Muizzu as a Special Envoy of the President without renumeration.
+In 2025, Waheed was appointed by president Mohamed Muizzu as a Special Envoy of the President without remuneration.

 Criticism and controversies

 Coup allegations

-Manik was the first vice president to succeed to presidency, when president Mohamed Nasheed resigned after a mutiny until November 2013.
-Nasheed alleged that a coup was staged against him which led to Manik becoming the president, which he denied the allegations.
-Critics of Manik called him a "Baghee", an Arabic word for traitor.
-Many accused Manik of being a traitor and a puppet being controlled by a higher power.
+Waheed was the first Vice President to succeed to presidency, when President Mohamed Nasheed resigned after a mutiny until November 2013.
+Nasheed alleged that a coup was staged against him which led to Waheed becoming the President, which he denied the allegations.
+Critics of Waheed called him a "Baghee", an Arabic word for traitor.
+Many accused Waheed of being a traitor and a puppet being controlled by a higher power.

-Soon after taking office during his first press conference, he infamously asked, ‘Do I look like a man who would stage a coup d’état?’.
-Although he vehemently denies being part of a coup, during a press conference he revealed, ’I have proud political parties in this country who are backing me.
-And then I have all the law enforcement agencies’ fully backing me.’
+Soon after taking office during his first press conference, he asked, "Do I look like a man who would stage a coup d'état?".
+Although he vehemently denies being part of a coup, during a press conference he said, "I have proud political parties in this country who are backing me.
+And then I have all the law enforcement agencies fully backing me."